-Our dinner at the local stall near the area.
+Pictures of our dinner from the local stall near the area.

 The next morning, we had our breakfast at the roadside stall in front of Pratu Chiang Mai Market.

-We went to Wat Phra That Doi Suthep with a pickup truck ‘Song Thaew’.
-We bargained for the fare, and the driver agreed with 200Baht for two ways just for the two of us.
-The ride through the winding uphill takes about 55 minutes.
+We went to Wat Phra That Doi Suthep with a pickup truck, ‘Song Thaew’.
+We bargained for the fare, and the driver agreed to 200Baht for the return journey just for the two of us.
+The ride through the winding uphill took about 55 minutes.

-From the base where the driver dropped us, we climbed the 306-steps Dragon railings staircase.
-The entrance fee is 30Baht per person.
+From the base where the driver dropped us, we climbed the 306-step Dragon railings staircase.
+The entrance fee was 30Baht per person.
 Before entering the temple, I rent a Sarong for the cost of 10Baht.
-It was clean and has a beautiful pattern.
+It was clean and had a beautiful pattern.

 Do and Don’t in the temple